maxitg/SetReplace/Documentation/Generators/EventSelectionParameters.md

 generation of an event is defined as the maximum of the generations of its inputs plus one.
 The generation of a token is the same as the generation of its creator event.

-A neat feature of the `TokenEventGraph` property is that it arranges tokens and events on layers corresponding to their generations.
+A neat feature of the `TokenEventGraph` property is that it arranges tokens and events in layers corresponding to their generations.
 In the following example, the tokens and events are labeled with their generation numbers:

 ```wl